How to Get Trustpilot Reviews Fast (Without Fake Ones)

 When I tested this strategy with a client in the wellness space, we added a simple “How did we do?” email one day after purchase.
 Within 2 weeks, their Trustpilot reviews jumped by 38%, with no additional ad spend.

-You’ll be surprised at how many customers are willing to share their positive experiences on Trustpilot by simply asking.
+You may be surprised at how many customers are willing to share their positive experiences on Trustpilot when you ask.

-Trustpilot offers a suite of free tools to help you collect reviews effortlessly.
+Trustpilot offers a suite of free tools to help you collect reviews.
 One of the most powerful is their Automatic Feedback Service (AFS).

 Here’s how it works:

-In your Trustpilot Business account, go to Get Reviews » Invitation Methods » Trustpilot Automatic Feedback Service (AFS) to find your unique email address.
+- Get your unique email address: In your Trustpilot Business account, look for the Get Reviews or Integrations tab.
+Navigate to Automatic Feedback Service (AFS) to find your address.

-Trustpilot will automatically send a review invitation to your customer after a set time (usually 7 days).
+- Trustpilot sends the invite: The system detects the email and schedules a review invitation to go out automatically after a set time (usually 7 days).

 Here’s an example of an effective review invitation email: